-The classic illustration is the fact that more Chateau Laffite 1982 has been sold in China than was ever made at this famous First Growth Bordeaux chateau.
+The classic example is the fact that more Chateau Laffite 1982 has been sold in China than was ever made at this famous First Growth Bordeaux chateau.

-Bottles use the original label, artwork and trademarked name, but the name and logo are altered slightly to look like the original.
-It’s different enough not to be a counterfeit and yet, still fool consumers.
+Counterfeits use the original label, artwork and trademarked name, but the name and logo are aged slightly to look like the original.
+It’s different enough not to be a counterfeit, and yet still fool consumers.

 Another method is for counterfeiters to buy empty wine bottles and refill them with cheap wine.
 Counterfeiters re-cork the bottles, replace the capsule and sell the bottles as new.
 Or they use a syringe to remove some or all the wine from a bottle and refill it with cheap wine.

 Today, high-end restaurants, hotels, collectors and auction houses regularly smash empty bottles after consuming them to avoid their re-entry into the marketplace.